xinkjs/xink/README.md

 Validate incoming route data for `form`s, `json`, or `query` parameters.
 Validated data is available as an object within `event.valid.[form | json | query]`.

 To define validators, export a `validators` object from your route file.
-The first level of object properties define what HTTP handler the validation should apply to.
-Below that, you can define information for `form`, `json`, and/or `query` validation.
-Then, below each validation type, you define a `parse` definition.
+The first level of object properties define what HTTP handler the validation should apply to; this can include the `fallback` handler.
+Below that, you can define a parser for `form`, `json`, and/or `query` validation.

 ```js
 /* src/routes/route.js */